alphagov/performanceplatform-admin/README.md

 ## Application dependencies

 We recommend using [virtualenv][] to manage this application's dependencies.
+If you are using the performance platform development VM, run `workon performanceplatform-admin` to source this.

 To set up, run: